TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/BugfixingAZ/Index.rst

 .. highlight:: shell

-It is a good idea to test the TYPO3 core with your fix to be shure that the automatic tests, that are running on bamboo after you have pushed a patch to the Gerrit review system, do not fail.
+It is a good idea to test the TYPO3 core with your fix to be sure that the automatic tests, that are running on bamboo after you have pushed a patch to the Gerrit review system, do not fail.

 The best for doing so is to run the tests locally with the same setup Bamboo uses.